aws-samples/aws-lex-web-ui/lex-web-ui/static/iframe/README.md

 via this mechanism override the chatbot UI local config files and URL config parameter.
-2. **URL Parameter.** The chatbot UI configuration can be initialized using the `config` URL parameter.
-For details, see the
+2. **URL Parameter.** The chatbot UI configuration can be initialized using the `lexWebUiConfig` URL parameter.
+For details, see the [URL Parameter](https://github.com/awslabs/aws-lex-web-ui/blob/master/lex-web-ui/README.md#url-parameter) section.
-[URL Parameter](https://github.com/awslabs/aws-lex-web-ui/blob/master/lex-web-ui/README.md#url-parameter)
-section.
 NOTE: the bot-loader.js script does not pass URL parameters to the chatbot UI by default.
 You can override this by dynamically setting